cameronervin/NN-Projects/independent_projects/GANs/README.md

 I used the Stanford Dog image data set to train the generator and discriminator for this project.

-We use the following Python/JupyterNotebook libraries in our work:
+I use the following Python/JupyterNotebook libraries in my work:
 * TensorFlow and Keras to create our model architecture.
 * Seaborn and Matplotlib for data visualization.
 * Pillow for showing and loading images